Mexico–Saudi Arabia relations

-Mexico–Saudi Arabia relations are the diplomatic relations between Mexico and Saudi Arabia.
+The nations of Mexico and Saudi Arabia established diplomatic relations in 1952.
 Both nations are mutual members of the G-20 major economies and the United Nations.

 History

 Mexico and Saudi Arabia established diplomatic relations on 12 September 1952.
 On 31 July 1975, Mexican President Luis Echeverría paid a five-day visit to Saudi Arabia and met with King Khalid bin Abdulaziz Al Saud in Jeddah.
 The two leaders also discussed current events taking place in the Middle East at the time.

-In October 1981, Saudi Crown Prince Fahd bin Abdulaziz Al Saud visited Mexico to attend the North–South Summit and met with Mexican President José López Portillo.
+In October 1981, Saudi Crown Prince Fahd bin Abdulaziz Al Saud visited Mexico to attend the North–South Summit and met with President José López Portillo.
 In 1981, both nations opened embassies in each other's capital's, respectively.

-In June 2010, Mexican Foreign Minister Patricia Espinosa Cantellano paid a visit to Saudi Arabia.
-In March 2014, Mexican Foreign Minister José Antonio Meade paid a visit to Saudi Arabia.
+In 2002, Mexico closed its embassy Riyadh due to budgetary restraints.
+The embassy was re-opened in 2004.
+In June 2010, Mexican Foreign Secretary Patricia Espinosa paid a visit to Saudi Arabia.
+In March 2014, Mexican Foreign Secretary José Antonio Meade paid a visit to Saudi Arabia.

 In January 2016, Mexican President Enrique Peña Nieto, paid an official visit to Saudi Arabia.
-During his visit, President Peña Nieto met with King Salman bin Abdulaziz Al Saud and together they signed 11 bilateral agreements in: cooperation on combating organized crime; tax evasion cooperation and the abolishment of double taxation; energy; trade; protection of investments and cultural and sports agreements.
+During his visit, President Peña Nieto met with King Salman bin Abdulaziz Al Saud and together they signed 11 bilateral agreements.
 President Peña Nieto also awarded the Order of the Aztec Eagle to King Salman.
-In December 2018, Saudi Minister of State Mansour bin Mutaib Al Saud attended the inauguration for Mexican President Andrés Manuel López Obrador.
+In December 2018, Saudi Minister of State Mansour bin Mutaib Al Saud attended the inauguration for President Andrés Manuel López Obrador.

-In March 2022, Mexican Foreign Minister Marcelo Ebrard paid a visit to Saudi Arabia and met with his counterpart Saudi Foreign Minister Faisal bin Farhan Al Saud.
+In March 2022, Mexican Foreign Secretary Marcelo Ebrard paid a visit to Saudi Arabia and met with his counterpart Foreign Minister Faisal bin Farhan Al Saud.
 During the visit, both nations agreed to strengthen bilateral economic relations and spoke of a need for a direct air route between the two nations.
-Both nations celebrated 70 years of diplomatic relations.
+That same year, both nations celebrated 70 years of diplomatic relations.